Annalise B. Shaffer

 2017-2021

-- Actively contribute to the learning experience through group facilitation, one-on-one activities, and lesson planning
+- Enhanced learning through individualized activities, group facilitation, and structured lesson planning

 INTERNSHIPS & REAL-WORLD EXPERIENCE